Authentication

 You can view all your missions on the same page.

-Just like the routes page, you will be able to view all the details of your missions!
+Just like on the route page, you’ll be able to see all the details of your missions!

 - the name of the route (e.g. "South-West"),

-- the date of completion of your missions,
+- the date your missions are scheduled for,

 - the statuses of your different missions,